implydata/druid-public/README.md

 Development discussions occur on [dev@druid.apache.org](https://lists.apache.org/list.html?dev@druid.apache.org), which you can subscribe to by emailing [dev-subscribe@druid.apache.org](mailto:dev-subscribe@druid.apache.org).

-We also have a couple people hanging out on IRC in `#druid-dev` on `irc.freenode.net`.
+We also have a couple people hanging out in the Apache Slack team in the `#druid` channel.
+See https://druid.apache.org/community/ for a signup link.

 ### Building From Source